larpchronicles/rules/previous-versions/chronicles-rulebook_3.0.4.md

 ##### Quiver
    >This creates a quiver of ranged ammunition for use with the Ranged Weapon skill.
 Quivers may have the following properties added:  Silvered, Flame Aura, Frost Aura, Shock Aura, Stone Aura, Magic Aura.
 Weapon Coatings and Oils may be used with quivers.
 A quiver has 5 Durability and requires a physical representation.
 ##### Netted Projectile
    >This creates an arrow, bolt, or throwing weapon that prevents the target from moving at a faster movement rate than a walk.
 This effect does not stack with itself, and further applications on an already slowed target will not renew the duration.
-Call: “Physical Slow”
+Call: "Physical Slow”
 ##### Chain Bindings
    >These chains can be placed upon a willing or unconscious target, and will prevent the use of their arms, including restricting the use of any weapons or shields, and preventing the casting of any spells with a range greater than touch.
-These chains must be physically repped, and may be placed around the target’s arms with permission, or simply held in their hands.
+These chains must be physically repped, and may be placed around the target's arms with permission, or simply held in their hands.
 This item is consumed on use.

 #### Rank II

 ##### Structural Reinforcement
    >This recipe creates struts and nails that can be used to reinforce a non-tagged item that would normally be subject to a Destroy spell.
 This will allow the item to Resist Destruction two times.
 An item may only be reinforced once.
 The maximum dimension of the item must be less than 84 inches.
 ##### Drill-Tip Projectile
-   >This creates an arrow, bolt, or throwing weapon that binds the target’s right foot to the ground for 20 seconds.
+   >This creates an arrow, bolt, or throwing weapon that binds the target's right foot to the ground for 20 seconds.
 This effect can be affected by the Freedom spell.
 This item is consumed on use.
-Call: “Physical Entangle Foot”
+Call: "Physical Entangle Foot”
 ##### Armor Repair Kit
    >This creates a kit used for refitting armor quicker.
 This item will cut the time normally needed to refit armor by half.
 This is not usable with the skill Rapid Refit.
 This item has 10 uses.